Winegrowers: Michel and Antonin Bedouet

-Grape varieties : burgundy melon, pinot noir, gamay
+Grape varieties Grape varieties: melon de bourgogne, pinot noir, gamay

 Certification: Organic (AB)

-Michel is a curious man, who has been able to question himself, helped, in particular, by the philosophy that helped him to go further in his thinking.
-His wines are very precise and he wishes to give us the best of the Burgundy melon.
-Listening to Marc Pesnot, Guy Bossard and others, Michel Bedouet continues to test new containers (amphoras in particular) and he now makes wines with very little or no sulfur.
+Michel is a curious man, who has been able to question himself, helped, in particular, by philosophy which has helped him to go further in his thinking.
+His wines are very precise and he wants to give us the best of the Burgundy melon.
+Listening to Marc Pesnot, Guy Bossard and others, Michel Bedouet continues to test new containers (amphorae in particular) and he now makes wines with very little sulphur, if any at all.

-Let's listen to Michel : " winemaker since 1985, I have believed that a reasoned cultivation of the vine could be a real production concept.
-With Descartes, I became aware that I was going round in circles and that I was giving myself a clear conscience by polluting better.
-Now that I practice an organic culture, I rediscover my job at winemaker. (...)
-I respect the balance of nature, I bring the soil back to life so that the vines live in good conditions and that they bring me healthy, quality grapes.
-This is how I can make wines that express the full potential of the great terroirs, quite simply with finesse. »
+Let's listen to Michel: " winemaker since 1985, I believed that a reasoned culture of the vine could be a real production concept.
+With Descartes, I realised that I was going in circles and that I was giving myself a clear conscience by polluting better.
+Now that I'm growing organically, I'm rediscovering my job as winemaker. (...)
+I respect the balance of nature, I revive the soil so that the vine can live in good conditions and bring me healthy, quality grapes.
+This is how I can make organic and natural wines that fully express the potential of the great terroirs, in finesse, quite simply.

 His philosophy is to produce true wines, wines with a beautiful minerality, lively wines.
 Wines with a coherence that, from nose to palate, are the pure expression of the terroir.